Keep On Movin' (Soul II Soul song): Impact and legacy

+Paul Oakenfold named "Keep On Movin'" one of his favourites in Melody Maker in October 1994, saying, "This is a classic tune which affected me in the same way Massive Attack did.
+The first time I heard Club Classics Vol 1 I just played it non-stop.
+I couldn't take it out of my car cassette deck.
+It was so interesting then because the vast majority of club music was all uptempo and this just totally cut through everything."

 Q Magazine ranked "Keep On Movin'" at number 277 in their list of the "1001 Best Songs Ever" in 2003.

-Mixmag listed the song number 87 in its "100 Greatest Dance Singles Of All Time" list in 1996, adding:

-"Keep On Movin was clearly a classic as soon as it came out in the early summer of 1989.
+Mixmag listed the song number 87 in its "100 Greatest Dance Singles Of All Time" list in 1996, adding, "'Keep On Movin was clearly a classic as soon as it came out in the early summer of 1989.
 The old soul vibe was glued on to the electronic swing and suddenly if you were British you could still be funky."

 In BBC Radio’s 2008 listeners & DJs poll "The Greatest Ever Dance Record", "Keep On Movin'" came in at #6 after Michael Jackson's "Billie Jean", James Brown's "Sex Machine", Donna Summer's "I Feel Love", Derrick May's "Strings of Life" and Alison Limerick's "Where Love Lives".

 The Daily Telegraph ranked "Keep On Movin'" #33 in their "Top 50 Dance Songs" list in 2015.